outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 layout: post
 categories: [hiring, leadership]
 ---
-To attract diverse people that have a positive, creative and lasting impact on our companies, we need to break out of our old patterns of copying the archaic 'elitist' processes of others and focus on what _we_ need for the roles _we_ are hiring.
+To attract diverse people that will have a positive, creative and lasting impact on our companies, it's time to leave behind the old patterns of copying the archaic 'elitist' processes of others and focus on what _we_ need for the roles _we_ are hiring.

 We'll look at the pitfalls of the outdated gatekeeping tactics of 'Elitist Hiring' and how a 'Compassionate Hiring' process that makes people feel welcomed and included is more effective.
 To demonstrate what this looks like I draw on practices I implemented at my last company, where I recruited a start-up engineering team in a pandemic and had our most successful year of business.